raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 + Within the `else` block, create a new variable called `last_distance` and set it equal to the `distance`

-+ Find the distance to the target location using `gps.distanceToTarget(target)`

-+ Round this value to 2 decimal places
++ Find the distance to the target location using `gps.distanceToTarget(target)` and set this as the new value of the `distance` variable, rounding the value to 2 decimal places

 --- hints ---
 --- hint ---